Machine learning model inference endpoint that uses the webcam

 The object detection function has a few different features worth mentioning:

-• There’s a container initialization step in the __enter__ method, which runs on every container start.
+• There’s a container initialization step in the method decorated with @enter(), which runs on every container start.
 This lets us load the model only once per container, so that it’s reused for subsequent function calls.

-• We store the model on a shared volume.
-This lets us download the model only the first time the function is ever called.
+• Above we stored the model in the container image.
+This lets us download the model only when the image is (re)built, and not everytime the function is called.

 • We’re running it on multiple CPUs for extra performance